elementaljs/elementaljs/README.md

 ## Dependencies

-Currenty, elemental.js depends on jQuery, we'll try and refactor these out, but in this early stage you'll need those too.
+Currenty, elemental.js depends on jQuery, we'll try and refactor this out, but in this early stage you'll need that too.
 Sorry.

 ## Rails Gem